hadley/adv-r/Package-basics.md

   features of the package.

-* the `inst/doc/` directory is used for larger scale documentation, like vignettes, long-form documents which show how to combine multiple the parts of your package to solve problems.
+* the `inst/doc/` directory is used for larger scale documentation, like vignettes, long-form documents which show how to combine multiple parts of your package to solve problems.

 Other optional files and directories are part of good development practice: